CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 Each field should specify its `es_mapping`, a dict that is passed on to elasticsearch to specify how it is indexed.
 See the [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html).
 For common mappings, use the functions defined in [es_mappings.py](../backend/addcorpus/es_mappings.py)

-The property `indexed` determines whether the field should be included in the elasticsearch index.
-If set to `False`, the field can be displayed in the results, but it is not searchable.
+The property `indexed` determines whether the field should be skipped during source extraction.

 ### Multifields